Backbase/backbase.github.io/content/posts/meetups/impact-of-using-new-ai-tools/post.md

-# Impact of using new AI tools
+# Impact of Using New AI Tools

 Event date: January 26, 2023 | Backbase office | AI, OpenAI